RocknRolla: Plot

 Uri wants to marry Stella, whom he has long admired.
 He goes to Stella's house to propose, but he then spots the painting.
 Stella lies and says she has had it for years.
 Uri, enraged by Stella's betrayal, orders Victor to kill her.

 Archy brings Johnny, Roman, Mickey and the Wild Bunch to Lenny's warehouse where Lenny orders Johnny and the Wild Bunch executed.
 Handsome Bob offers the legal documents concerning the informant in his pocket to Archy.
 Archy recognizes the pseudonym used on documents, "Sidney Shaw", as belonging to Lenny.
 Lenny had arranged with the police to routinely lock up many criminal associates (including Archy) for years at a time to ensure his own freedom and while also enhancing his own standing in the criminal underworld.
 Archy orders Lenny's men to free the Wild Bunch and has Lenny drowned and fed to crayfish.

 In the elevator, Johnny explains to Roman and Mickey that they will also be killed to leave no witnesses, and graphically explains the manner of their executions.
 His description unnerves the man tasked to execute the trio, prompting him to act prematurely.
 Having already anticipated this move, Johnny warns Mickey and Roman to intervene and kill their would-be executioner.
 Johnny shoots two more men waiting at the top of the elevator and with help from the Wild Bunch, they escape the last of Archy's men.

 Later, Archy picks up Johnny from rehab and gives him Uri's lucky painting as a welcome home present, remarking that obtaining the painting "cost a very wealthy Russian an arm and a leg".
-Johnny proclaims that, with his new-found freedom from addiction and his stepfather, he will do what he could not before: "become a real RocknRolla".
+Johnny proclaims that, with his new-found freedom from addiction and his stepfather, he will do what he could not do before: "become a real RocknRolla".

+In a post-credit scene, One-Two accedes to Handsome Bob's request to dance with him.